This post may contain affiliate links.

 Sentosa Island is Singapore’s main recreation hub, home to Universal Studios and the Singapore Aquarium.

 Sentosa also has Resorts World, a complex of large hotels, shops, restaurants, The Lake of Dreams, a jetty and boat rides, plus Universal.
+This area is home to many family-friendly resort hotels, plus beaches.
+This is probably the best place for families to stay if taking a Singapore vacation.

 Singapore has several world-leading animal attractions, Singapore Zoo being one.
 It can be hard to decide which of these to visit if you can pick only one, but if you have time, see them all!